BigT-Amiga/grim/README.md

 # grim

 amiga game written in asm.
 Old stuff.
+The main goal of this version was to lean how to integrate music and sfx into a game.

 Use Devpac v3.18 and standard Include2.0 files to compile